Dood3/walkthrough-s-/contain_me.md

 ![PIC_CRYPT_3](https://user-images.githubusercontent.com/93183445/141819452-30f55aaa-1464-4f43-90d6-d4c042520acd.png)

-Welcome to the root-fest :).\
+Welcome to the root-fest :).
-But no luck, the root directory is pretty much empty..\
+But no luck, the root directory is pretty much empty.
 The hostname is "host1", so maybe there's a number2?

 The following just didn't work somehow..

 <code>for i in {1..254} ;do (ping -c 1 172.16.20.$i | grep "bytes from" &) ;done</code>

-I mean to some degree, because before it went on telling me that "Destination Host Unreachable", I saw that 172.16.20.6 was up.\
+I mean to some degree, because before it went on telling me
+that "Destination Host Unreachable", I saw that 172.16.20.6 was up.
-So I had to stop the loop and reconnect.\
+So I had to stop the loop and reconnect.
 Note to self: *Better use the static nmap next time..*

-Then, the first thing I tried was to connect with the id_rsa from mikes home directory to the newly found host (still kept in mind this is an easy box..):
+Then, the first thing I tried was to connect with the id_rsa from mikes home directory to the newly found host:

 <code>ssh -i /home/mike/.ssh/id_rsa mike@172.16.20.6</code>